 #4.
 Add Additional Areas and Processes

 When it comes to making changes and improvements, nothing works better than a real-life test drive.
-The MVP product stage should have helped you adjust your product requirements and decide which processes you want to replicate in the final version of your digital twin.
+The MVP stage helps adjust digital twin requirements and decide which processes to replicate in the final version.

 #5.
 Monitor Progress and Return on Investment

 Once your digital twin platform is up and running, you’re not done yet.
-Digital twins are dynamic replicas of real-world assets capable of changing and developing in line with the current business needs.
-Tracking your progress and ROI, as well as continuous support and maintenance will ensure that the digital product you’ve built truly lives up to your expectations and delivers value.
+Digital twins are dynamic replicas of real-world assets.
+They change and develop in line with the current business needs.
+Tracking your progress and ROI makes sure the digital product delivers value.